Updated June 28, 2023

 - Commodity Future: It is an agreement to either buy or sell a particular amount of a commodity on a pre-decided date at a pre-determined price.

-- Commodity Forward: It is an agreement between two parties who agree to exchange a certain quantity of a commodity at a pre-determined price on a fixed future date.
+- Commodity Forward is an agreement between two parties who agree to exchange a certain quantity of a commodity at a pre-determined price on a fixed future date.

-- Commodity Swap: In this type of agreement,the floating price of an underlying asset is traded for the fixed price over a particular period of time.
+- Commodity Swap: In this type of agreement, the floating price of an underlying asset is traded for a fixed price over a particular period of time.

 Functions of Commodity Derivatives

-In a commodity derivative, if the price of the underlying commodity goes up then the buyer of the contract benefits as he/ sheis able to get the commodity at a lower-than-market price and can sell in the market at a higher price.
-On the other hand, if the price goes down then the seller of the contract benefitsas he/ she can purchase the commodity at a lower price in the market and sell it to the buyer of the contract at a higher-than-market price.
+In a commodity derivative, if the price of the underlying commodity goes up, the buyer of the contract benefits as he/she can get the commodity at a lower-than-market price and can sell in the market at a higher price.
+On the other hand, if the price goes down, then the seller of the contract benefits.
+He/ she can purchase the commodity at a lower price in the market and sell it to the contract buyer at a higher-than-market price.